 facility must require that the guest choose between (i) isolating themselves in their room

 unless and until the guest provides a test result establishing that the guest is COVID-19

 negative, or (ii) checking out immediately.
 The lodging facility must require that the

 guest inform the lodging facility if a test confirms that the guest is COVID-19 positive.

 - When a person who is not a guest seeks to enter the facility, the lodging facility must verbally screen

-the person for COVID-19 symptoms by asking the questions listed in Paragraph 2.a.
+the person for COVID-19 symptoms by asking the questions listed in Section 2.a.
 If the person answers

 “yes” to any of the questions, the lodging facility must not allow the person to enter the facility, and